yrizos/yrizos.com/blog/content/posts/the-end-of-coding-as-we-know-it.md

-title = "The End of Coding as We Know It" date = "2025-04-02T22:48:17+00:00" draft = false image = "/images/posts/the-end-of-coding-as-we-know-it.jpg"
+title = "The End of Coding as We Know It" date = "2025-04-02T22:48:17+00:00" draft = false originalURL = "https://medium.com/@yrizos/the-end-of-coding-as-we-know-it-f5446f6c7806"
+image = "/images/posts/the-end-of-coding-as-we-know-it.png"
 imageAlt = "Abstract painting showing a classical portrait transforming into cubist abstract art.
-Thick, gestural brushstrokes in muted earth tones create a metamorphosis from realistic representation to geometric abstraction, representing how photography pushed painting toward new creative directions." originalURL = "https://medium.com/@yrizos/the-end-of-coding-as-we-know-it-f5446f6c7806"
+Thick, gestural brushstrokes in muted earth tones create a metamorphosis from realistic representation to geometric abstraction, representing how photography pushed painting toward new creative directions." tags = ["software-development", "future-of-work", "ai"]
 +++

 In 1839, Louis Daguerre’s invention, the daguerreotype, was unveiled to the world as a gift from France to humanity.
 Imagine how incredible this must have seemed back then.
 It captured people’s imaginations because it could produce a lifelike image in minutes.
 Painters had spent centuries perfecting realism, but suddenly, a machine could do it better and faster.
 If a machine could capture reality perfectly, then what was left for artists to do?
 People genuinely wondered if painting would become obsolete.